-SUBJECT: Briefing on legal framework for Fish and Wildlife Program amendment process
+SUBJECT: Briefing on Northwest Power Act framework for Fish and Wildlife

+Program amendment process

-At the April Council meeting we will provide a briefing on the legal framework for the Fish and Wildlife Program amendment process.
-In particular we will walk through the steps in the amendment process as structured by Section 4(h) of the Northwest Power Act, with commentary on how the Council has understood and implemented these provisions in the past and on what guidance we have from the Act's legislative history and from the Ninth Circuit, primarily through the 1994 NRIC decision.
+At the September Council meeting In Astoria, we will provide a detailed briefing on the framework and requirements in the Northwest Power Act for a Fish and Wildlife Program amendment process.
+In particular we will walk through the steps in the amendment process as structured by Section 4(h) of the Northwest Power Act, with commentary on how the Council has understood and implemented these provisions in the past and on what guidance we have from the Act's legislative history and from the Ninth Circuit.